 Check with your insurance company to see if they will insure you outside of the United States.
 Most companies will only insure you if you are driving in the US or Canada.

 If your domestic insurance company does not cover travel in other countries, it is advisable to add car rental to your travel budget.
-In most cases you will only need to insure yourself with collision and theft coverage, but check to make sure you are not legally required to provide proof of more per your destinations requirements.
-E.g., liability insurance.
+In most cases you will only need to insure yourself with collision and theft coverage, because liability may already be included in the rental price, but always check to make sure!

 A good rule of thumb would be to purchase insurance equal to your domestic auto policy.

-When choosing a travel insurance company, don’t neglect researching their restrictions because it is possible they may not cover your destination either.
-For instance, my preferred travel insurance company, Allianz, does not cover travel in Israel, Jamaica, Republic of Ireland, or Northern Ireland.
+When choosing a travel insurance company, don’t neglect researching their restrictions because it is possible they may not cover your destination.
+For example, my preferred travel insurance company, Allianz, does not cover travel in Israel, Jamaica, Republic of Ireland, or Northern Ireland.

 TIP # 2